The 6 Different “From” Addresses Inside Every Email

 1. The From: address (what you see in your inbox)

-This is the one you know.
+This is the one you recognise.

 Example: